 The Even-paced Battle Of The 12-Way Warriors

-With the water and air dropping down below comfortable (10°C) in Windermere, England, his mentality served him well.
+With the water and air dropping down below (10°C) in Windermere, England, his mentality served him well.

 From 7:30 pm on Friday, May 27th to Monday evening on May 30th, the group of six swam through rain, winds (up to 35 knots), nightfall, winds and nothing like the likes of Windermere has ever seen.
+They were remarkably well-paced.

 The Gladiator explained the process of swimming on and on in one-hour increments, "Towards the end of every swim, we would be looking for the next team member to appear at the back of the boat so we knew we only had another few minutes to suffer.
 After every swim we got out feeling cold, speech slurred in some instances, and after 5-10 minutes started to shiver.
 We got changed as quickly as possible, sometimes assisted by other members of the team when the hands were so numb and shaking was uncontrollable, whilst another member of the team prepared the long awaited warm drink.
 The dreadful weather put an halt to the usual cheering of team members as by the time you had warmed up (usually between 1 and 2 hours) nobody really wanted to go and get wet and cold again, well at least not before their next swim."